cockroachdb/docs/_includes/v22.2/metric-names-serverless.md

-`queue.consistency.process.failure` | Number of replicas which failed processing in the consistency checker queue `queue.consistency.process.success` | Number of replicas successfully processed by the consistency checker queue `queue.consistency.processingnanos` | Nanoseconds spent processing replicas in the consistency checker queue `queue.gc.info.abortspanconsidered` | Number of AbortSpan entries old enough to be considered for removal `queue.gc.info.abortspangcnum` | Number of AbortSpan entries fit for removal `queue.gc.info.abortspanscanned` | Number of transactions present in the AbortSpan scanned from the engine `queue.gc.info.intentsconsidered` | Number of 'old' intents `queue.gc.info.intenttxns` | Number of associated distinct transactions `queue.gc.info.numkeysaffected` | Number of keys with GC'able data `queue.gc.info.pushtxn` | Number of attempted pushes `queue.gc.info.resolvesuccess` | Number of successful intent resolutions `queue.gc.info.resolvetotal` | Number of attempted intent resolutions `queue.gc.info.transactionspangcaborted` | Number of GC'able entries corresponding to aborted txns `queue.gc.info.transactionspangccommitted` | Number of GC'able entries corresponding to committed txns `queue.gc.info.transactionspangcpending` | Number of GC'able entries corresponding to pending txns `queue.gc.info.transactionspanscanned` | Number of entries in transaction spans scanned from the engine `queue.gc.pending` | Number of pending replicas in the MVCC GC queue `queue.gc.process.failure` | Number of replicas which failed processing in the MVCC GC queue `queue.gc.process.success` | Number of replicas successfully processed by the MVCC GC queue `queue.gc.processingnanos` | Nanoseconds spent processing replicas in the MVCC GC queue `queue.raftlog.pending` | Number of pending replicas in the Raft log queue `queue.raftlog.process.failure` | Number of replicas which failed processing in the Raft log queue `queue.raftlog.process.success` | Number of replicas successfully processed by the Raft log queue
+`queue.consistency.process.failure` | Number of replicas which failed processing in the consistency checker queue `queue.consistency.process.success` | Number of replicas successfully processed by the consistency checker queue `queue.consistency.processingnanos` | Nanoseconds spent processing replicas in the consistency checker queue `queue.gc.info.abortspanconsidered` | Number of AbortSpan entries eligible for removal based on their ages `queue.gc.info.abortspangcnum` | Number of AbortSpan entries fit for removal `queue.gc.info.abortspanscanned` | Number of transactions present in the AbortSpan scanned from the engine `queue.gc.info.intentsconsidered` | Number of intents eligible to be considered because they are at least two hours old `queue.gc.info.intenttxns` | Number of associated distinct transactions `queue.gc.info.numkeysaffected` | Number of keys with data that is eligible for garbage collection `queue.gc.info.pushtxn` | Number of attempted pushes `queue.gc.info.resolvesuccess` | Number of successful intent resolutions `queue.gc.info.resolvetotal` | Number of attempted intent resolutions `queue.gc.info.transactionspangcaborted` | Number of entries eligible for garbage collection that correspond to aborted txns `queue.gc.info.transactionspangccommitted` | Number of entries eligible for garbage collection that correspond to committed txns
+`queue.gc.info.transactionspangcpending` | Number of entries eligible for garbage collection that correspond to pending txns `queue.gc.info.transactionspanscanned` | Number of entries in transaction spans scanned from the engine `queue.gc.pending` | Number of pending replicas in the MVCC garbage collection queue `queue.gc.process.failure` | Number of replicas which failed processing in the MVCC garbage collection queue `queue.gc.process.success` | Number of replicas successfully processed by the MVCC garbage collection queue `queue.gc.processingnanos` | Nanoseconds spent processing replicas in the MVCC garbage collection queue `queue.raftlog.pending` | Number of pending replicas in the Raft log queue `queue.raftlog.process.failure` | Number of replicas which failed processing in the Raft log queue `queue.raftlog.process.success` | Number of replicas successfully processed by the Raft log queue